 We believe that favorable market conditions, including an imbalance in supply and demand of credit to cannabis operating companies, have provided attractive opportunities for non-bank lenders, such as us, to finance commercial real estate loans and other loans that exhibit strong fundamentals but also require more customized financing structures and loan products than regulated financial institutions can presently provide.
-Additionally, to the extent that additional states legalize cannabis (with five states recently doing so as a result of the 2020 elections), our addressable market will increase.
-We intend to continue our track record of capitalizing on these opportunities and growing the size of our portfolio.
+Additionally, to the extent that additional states legalize cannabis, our addressable market will increase.
+While we intend to continue our track record of capitalizing on these opportunities and growing the size of our portfolio, we are aware that the competition for the capital we provide is increasing.
+See "Risk Factors-Risks Related to Our Business and Growth Strategy-Competition for the capital that we provide may reduce the return of our loans, which could adversely affect our operating results and financial condition."